This is the third of three recipes developed in partnership with Parmigiano Reggiano

 Plenty of Parmigiano Reggiano

-Mix the flour, yeast and salt, then add the water and mix until you have a dough.
+Mix the flour, yeast, sugar and salt, then add the water and mix until you have a dough.
 Knead very briefly until just smooth, then cover and allow to rest overnight at room temp.

 The next day, tip the dough onto a lightly floured surface, divide into two balls, cover loosely and leave for about an hour.